cloudblog004/fantasticfoodies/content/en/posts/3067-step-by-step-guide-to-make-ultimate-3-cheese-potato-gratin.md

 - "Preheat oven @ 400°."
 - "Slice all potatoes in thin circles, leaving skins on.
 Cover with a wet papertowel to keep moist."
 - "Mix all 3 cheeses together in a bowl."
-- "Chop onion &amp; garlic."
+- "Chop onion & garlic."
 - "Sautè both in olive oil."
-- "After onion &amp; garlic is translucent, add heavy cream &amp; chicken broth."
+- "After onion & garlic is translucent, add heavy cream & chicken broth."
 - "Add chopped Rosemary or whatever green herb you choose."
-- "Add salt &amp; pepper and when sauce is warm take off of heat."
+- "Add salt & pepper and when sauce is warm take off of heat."
 - "Arrange first layer of potatoes in a buttered casserole dish, alternating between the red and yellow."
 - "Completely cover potatoes with the layer of cheese."
 - "Arrange another layer of potatoes, then cover with another layer of cheese."